Times change and my website needed to change too. To see the 2020 update of this page click this link

-The presence of other external or internal parasites will slow or prevent your pet’s recovery from mange.
+The presence of other external or internal parasites can slow or prevent your pet’s recovery from mange.

-Cross-transfer between semi-mature and mature pets appears to be very unlikely in demodectic mange.
+Cross-infection between semi-mature and mature pets appears to be very unlikely with demodectic mange.
 But there have been rare instances where more than one unrelated pet in a family developed demodectic mange.
 We do not understand why this occurred.
 Perhaps some strains and species of demodectic mites are more pathogenic than others.

 Although cats and humans have their own forms of demodex problems, they are due to different demodectic mites.
 As far as we know, the ones that infest dogs are not a risk to you or your non-dog pets.

 There is enough evidence that there is a genetic component to demodectic mange to make this a bad idea.
 Even if your pet recovers spontaneously or after treatment, there were underlying factors that predisposed it to uncontrolled mite proliferation.